Your relationship with yourself.....

 This much I know.

 The perceptions that I had of myself were holding me back from healing.
-Instead of giving myself grace and appreciating that I was still here on this earth, all I could feel was pain, anger, and sadness.
-I had almost given up the will to live.
-I didn't think it was in my control to change anything in my life.
-The pain had taken my will to live.
+Instead of giving myself grace and appreciating that I was still here on this earth, all I could feel was pain, disappointment, and sadness.
+I had thought the pain had taken my will to live.

 I looked around me, I loved all of these people in my life.
 What was I contributing to their life?